 Due to the ongoing coronavirus pandemic this pub is currently offering additional services:

 The Oak reopened on Wednesday 19 May.
-Wednesday, 5:30-10 (food until 8).
-Thursday & Friday, 6-10 (food until 8).
-Saturday, 3-10 (food 4-8).
+Autumn opening hours: Wednesday & Thursday, 5:30-10 (food until 8).
+Friday & Saturday, 4-10:30 (food 5-8).
 Table booking available but not essential.
 Each Saturday, 10-12, the Oak has a deli counter of fine cheeses and also hosts locally brewed Roughacre beers and Wild Flower home baking.

 See more about this pub on WhatPub, CAMRA's national pub guide.